Please note that there are two new documents to help students complete course evaluations and help faculty interpret results.

 Mercury is McGill’s online course evaluation system.
 It is built within Banner, our Student Information System, to facilitate the administration of the system while ensuring anonymity of responses.

 University policy requires that all undergraduate and graduate courses with five (5) or more students be evaluated by students taking the courses.
-Completing course evaluations is voluntary, but all students are encouraged to participate.
-Student feedback can help instructors improve future course offerings and is an important part of tenure and promotion decisions.
-The more that students respond, the more useful the results.

 When are the online course evaluations available to students for completion?